OCHA-DAP/hdx-python-api/README.rst

 Simplifying the interface to HDX drove the development of the Python library and the second iteration of the scraper was built using it.
-With the interface using HDX terminology and mapping directly on to datasets, resources and gallery items, the ACLED scraper was faster to develop and is much easier to understand for someone inexperienced in how it works and what it is doing.
+With the interface using HDX terminology and mapping directly on to datasets, resources and showcase items, the ACLED scraper was faster to develop and is much easier to understand for someone inexperienced in how it works and what it is doing.
 The challenge with ACLED is that sometimes the urls that the resources point to have not been updated and hence do not